Infini-AI-Lab/Sequoia/README.md

 We can modify the content of demo-config.json to generate different growmaps.
 The growmaps for experiments in the paper in prepared in `L40_growmaps` and `A100_growmaps`.

 ## TODOs
+- [ ] Support other open source models.
 - [ ] Support multi-round dialogue.
 - [ ] Support INT4/8 quantization.
 - [ ] Support multi-GPU.